 - Account: account holder name, a list of account holder’s accounts (account number, IBAN)

 - Transactions: date, merchant or counterparty (partner) name, description (info field), amount

 Our Account Information solution is available in all European Economic Area countries that are subject to PSD2 regulation.
 In all these countries Nordigen (Ltd. Nordigen Solutions) operates as an authorised AISP.
 You can see the full list ouf countries here.

 To use Account Information, you are required to sign up to Nordigen's Open Banking Portal and acquire an access token.

 Access tokens are used for client authentication and API request authorization.
 The access token is provided through the HTTP authorization header.

 For every authenticated end user, you can update data 4 times per day.
 If you exceed the rate limit, you will receive an error.
-There are limits on accessing data.

 The diagram below depicts an example of the customer journey for our clients' end users.